• Skip to content

 Angel’s trumpet (Brugmansia genus)

-The flowers, seeds and nectar are very poisonous.
+The flowers, seeds and nectar are poisonous.
+If eaten, this plant can cause skin discolouration and fast heart rate.

 Arum lily (Zantedeschia aethiopica)

-All parts of the plant can cause irritation and pain in the mouth when chewed.
+If chewed, all parts of the plant can cause irritation and mouth pain.

 Cacti and other succulents (fleshy plants)